sarmadiali98/ReLico/README.md

 Examples include:

-* Maven dependencies used by the Java compiler project
+- Maven dependencies used by the Java compiler project
-* PlatformIO
+- PlatformIO
-* Arduino framework for ESP32
+- Arduino framework for ESP32
-* Adafruit DHT Sensor Library
+- Adafruit DHT Sensor Library
-* Adafruit Unified Sensor
+- Adafruit Unified Sensor
-* Lingua Franca
+- Lingua Franca
-* Uclid5
+- Uclid5
-* Z3
+- Z3
+- RMC

 These dependencies are not relicensed by this repository.